KA-devl/Truly/README.md

 Anas Senouci (Sanassah), Front-end development, Experience with Html, Js and CSS.
 **Information about team members:**

 Zaheer Quraishi (zaheerqur), frontend web development, experience with HTML, CSS and JavaScript.
+Interested in learning Tailwind CSS and Vue.js.
 -Anas Senouci (Sanassah), wants to learn about back-end development and has experience with HTML, JS, and CSS.

 Hugo Morin (SlygoPika), HTML/CSS/JavaScript, React, Node, Front-End, Vue